 Thank you for supporting your local, independent SPCA for Monterey County!
 Everything we do to help pets, people, and wildlife is only made possible by you.
 Here are just a few examples of how you made a difference for the animals in our community last year:

-- Helped people keep their pets with them during their time of need with our Pet Meals collaboration with Meals on Wheels of the Salinas Valley and Meals on Wheels of the Monterey Peninsula.
+- Kept people and pets together during their time of need with our Pet Meals collaboration with Meals on Wheels of the Salinas Valley and Meals on Wheels of the Monterey Peninsula and our free Pet Food Bank.

-- 5,534 people attended dog training in one of our 24 different fun, effective, and affordable classes or through private training.
-In addition, our free behavior helpline assisted 485 callers.
+- 5,468 people attended dog training in one of our many different fun, effective, and affordable classes or through private training.
+In addition, our free behavior helpline assisted 637 callers.

 Dog & Cat Sheltering Statistics